gofiber/fiber/docs/api/ctx.md

 ## GetRespHeaders

-Returns the HTTP response headers.
+Returns the HTTP response headers as a map.
+Since a header can be set multiple times in a single request, the values of the map are slices of strings containing all the different values of the header.

 ```go title="Signature"
 func (c *Ctx) GetRespHeaders() map[string][]string